JCC Board of Trustees

 Ms. Beal is an active volunteer at UPMC Chautauqua WCA Hospital and was co-chair of the volunteer fundraising campaign for the hospital’s emergency room.
 She serves on the New York State Community College Trustees educational committee.

 Marie Carrubba, executive director of the Southwestern Independent Living Center, Inc. since 1984, earned bachelor’s and juris doctor degrees at the University of Buffalo.
-She was admitted to the New York State Bar in 1983.
+She was admitted to the New York State Bar in 1983 and was a gubernatorial appointment to JCC in 2013.

 A mediator for the Center for Resolution and Justice and a member of the New York State Surrogate Decision-Making Committees since 2002, Ms. Carrubba has been chairperson of the Chautauqua County Persons With Developmental Disabilities Committee since 2004.